portellam/deploy-VFIO/README.md

 ## DISCLAIMER
 Use script at your own risk!

-Please refer and review community guide for any help.
+Please refer and review community guides for any help.
 Script is not guaranteed to work with Laptop machines, host machines with less-than-favorable IOMMU groups, etc.

 Please review host machine's system specifications and resources.